SvenMb/gbrein_tnylpo/README.md

 The subdirectory `mine` contains a simple text-based CP/M game which can be used to test/demonstrate `tnylpo`.
+## Is `tnylpo` available as a binary package?
+Currently, I do not provide `tnylpo` in binary form for any platform.

+FreeBSD has added `tnylpo` to its package collection at the end of 2020, so if you are running a supported release of FreeBSD, you can easily add `tnylpo` to your system by issuing the command `pkg install tnylpo`.

+OpenBSD added `tnylpo` to its package collection after its OpenBSD 6.8 release, so users of 6.8-current (or later) may install `tnylpo` with the command `pkg_add tnylpo`.
 ## I don't want to read 1000+ lines just to run a program!
 All CP/M program and data file names are expected in lower case;
 files called `TURBO.COM`, `M80.COM`, or `PGRM.MAC` need to be